ItsIla23/Mail-App/README.md

-Mail App
+# Mail App
-Replication of the Mail app for educational purpose.
+Replication of the Mail app for educational purpose @ Apple Developer Academy.